Microsoft/azure-docs.pt-pt/articles/active-directory/users-groups-roles/groups-restore-deleted.md

 ---
-title: Restaurar um grupo eliminado do Office 365 - Azure AD | Documentos da Microsoft
+title: Restore a deleted Office 365 group - Azure AD | Microsoft Docs
-description: Como restaurar um grupo eliminado, ver grupos restaurável e eliminar permanentemente um grupo no Azure Active Directory
+description: How to restore a deleted group, view restorable groups, and permanently delete a group in Azure Active Directory
 services: active-directory
 author: curtand
 manager: daveba